mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 20:  Apply your kerf adjustment

 Apply the kerf adjustment to the pieces—but not the rectangular border!—including the four "canary pieces" in the corners.

+_Tip:  use slightly less kurf adjustment (individually) on more delicate whimsy pieces, to prevent breaking during disassembly._

 #### In Affinity Designer, it's the "Contour" tool
  ![affinity-designer-contour](https://user-images.githubusercontent.com/25491795/210688868-6f2349bd-776f-441a-ba15-f6101c4c4ddf.jpg)